Extending the Pipeline – Writing PipelineElements¶

 Agents¶

-that is invoked via the JVM’s
+An Agent is a Tool that is invoked via the JVM’s

-agent parameters (e.g. -agentlib
+agent parameters (e.g. -agentlib).

-Contrary to a workload, it has to care for its outputs
+Contrary to a workload, it has to care for its outputs and out.

 An Agent has to provide these attributes (here you might want to use properties as well):

-the arguments to execute the agent, that is to include it in the JVM
+argumentsthe arguments to execute the agent, that is to include it in the JVM

 WrappedJVM¶

-A WrappedJVM is a PipelineElement
+A WrappedJVM is a PipelineElement as well as a

 You have to provide these attributes:

-how to invoke the JVM with the wrapping (to use most ofJVM
+cmdlinehow to invoke the JVM with the wrapping (to use most ofJVMinfrastructure)

 and these methods:

-that returns information about the JVM (and its configuration)
+informationthat returns information about the JVM (and its configuration)

-Even if a WrappedJVM is a PipelineElement
+Even if a WrappedJVM is a PipelineElement, you

-must not specify a _run
+must not specify a _run method.

 sure to take a look how it is implemented.